SCKelemen/oak/README.md

 of other named types.
 This is type composition, and the primary construct of the language.

-The language also provide syntactic sugar for using types in a more familiar manner.
+The language also provides syntactic sugar for using types in a more familiar manner.
 Instead of using intersection '&', a property dot notation is provided: